Do you ever find yourself unable to recall vital scuba diving skills? Fear not! We’ve got your back:

 Once in the water, we covered your scuba acronym for descent, diving equalization during the descent, and a few of the best breathing exercises for diving as well as how to master neutral buoyancy and how to clear your scuba diving mask.

-Of course, we also reminded you of the most important scuba hand signals for communicating with your fellow dive buddies as well as a complete scuba gear checklist!
+Of course, we also reminded you of the most important scuba hand signals for communicating with your fellow dive buddies as well as the safety stop and a complete scuba gear checklist!

 Now all you need is the perfect location to rinse off those diving skills with a refreshing plunge into some crystal-clear tropical waters!
 Best of luck on your next scuba mission!
 Diving Squad Out.